Edictum

 import re

-# Load contracts with lifecycle callbacks
+# Load rulesets with lifecycle callbacks

 guard = Edictum.from_yaml(